New Academic Year FAQ

 We are also working with publishers who are currently providing access to additional e-resources, on a rolling trial basis to increase your access to materials.

-For those who prefer print, you will still be able to access over 2 million books.
-Access is currently via Click and Collect for books held at Main Library and the Library is working towards enabling access to books at other site libraries.
+For those who prefer print, you will be able to access over 2 million books.

 The Alan Gilbert Learning Commons currently has a number of bookable study spaces available where you can plug in a personal laptop, or use one of the PCs provided.